-1. Burning occurs within a commercially purchased device intended for wood burning, the device is located at least 25 feet from any structure or combustibles (trees, shrubs, woodpiles, etc. included), and the fire size does not exceed 3 feet x 3 feet with flames not exceeding 2 feet high.
-Steel drums, wheelbarrows, old steel tanks, etc. ARE NOT commercially purchased devices intended for wood burning.
+1. Burning occurs within a commercially purchased/manufactured device intended for wood burning, the device is located at least 25 feet from any structure or combustibles (trees, shrubs, woodpiles, etc. included), and the fire size does not exceed 3 feet x 3 feet with flames not exceeding 2 feet high.
+Steel drums, wheelbarrows, etc. ARE NOT commercially purchased devices intended for wood burning.

 2. Burning within an outdoor fireplace structure constructed in accordance with a permit issued by the Franklin Park Borough Building and Zoning Office requirements.

 3. The burning is within a device intended and used only for preparing food such as a grill or smoker.

 Burning permits are annual permits valid from March 1st through the last day of February.
 You MUST apply for an annual open burn permit at least 10 days prior to the date you want to burn.
 Click here to complete an Open Burn Permit Application.
 A member of the Fire Official’s Office will conduct the inspection then notify you if any conditions are observed that do not meet open burn requirements.

 To use your open burn permit, you MUST notify the borough of the date and time you will be burning at least 2 hours in advance by using the Recreational Burn Notification Form.
 If you wish to notify by telephone, call 412-364-4115 x313 at least 2 hours before starting your recreational burn AND during normal Monday to Friday business hours.
 Be sure to leave your name, permit number, and the date and time you plan to burn.
 A member of our staff will then notify Police and Fire.